-recombination fractions for each marker.
+The GSMA was developed to encompass diverse study designs and analysis methods.
+The linkage evidence may be extracted from any analysis method: for example, multipoint LOD scores calculated at each 1 cM, LOD scores calculated at each marker genotyped with the bin, or parametric LOD scores calculated at a series of recombination fractions for each marker.
 For parametric LOD scores, linkage is often tested using a series of models with different modes of inheritance or different penetrance/frequency parameters.
 The evidence for linkage can be assessed across all models analysed, provided the underlying distribution of LOD scores is approximately equal in each model; this can be determined from the distribution of LOD scores across the genome.
 Thus, the maximum evidence for linkage within a bin would be the highest LOD score calculated, regardless of the model under which it was obtained.

-The bin-wise summed rank p-value $p{SR}$ assesses the information in multiple binsand should therefore be corrected for multiple testing.
-With 120 bins, under no linkage, 6 bins would be expected to attain $p{SR} < 0.05$ , and 1.2 bins to attain $p{SR} < 0.01$ .
-Following Lander and Kruglyak (Lander and Kruglyak, 1995), we define genomewide evidence for linkage as that expected to occur by chance once in 20 GSMA studies, and suggestive evidence for linkage as that expected to occur once in a single GSMA study (Levinson et al., 2003).
-Using a Bonferroni correction on 120 bins gives p = 0.00042 (= 0.05/120) for genome-wide significance, and p = 0.0083 (= 1/120) for suggestive evidence of linkage.
+The bin-wise summed rank p-value (p{SR}) assesses the information in each bin and independently of each other bins, and should therefore be corrected for multiple testing.
+With 120 bins, under no linkage, 6 bins would be expected to attain $p{SR} < 0.05$, and 1.2 bins to attain $p{SR} < 0.01$.
+Following Lander and Kruglyak,11 we define genome-wide evidence for linkage as that expected to occur by chance once in 20 GSMA studies, and suggestive evidence for linkage as that expected to occur once in a single GSMA study12.
+Using a Bonferroni correction on 120 bins gives p=0.00042 (=0.05/120) for genome-wide significance, and p=0.0083 (=1/120) for suggestive evidence of linkage.